KMouris/Python-Course-Project/README.md

 ### `number_of_items()`

-Compares the number of items of two objects.
+Static method which compared the number of items of two objects.

 | Input argument | Type | Description |
 |----------------|------|-------------|